After Texas governor slams NJ's high taxes, NJ governor responds

 That drew Murphy's retort, titled, “NJ Gov. Murphy to Texas Gov. Abbott: Back off from our people and companies.”

-The newly elected governor opened by saying he was “moving New Jersey in a stronger and fairer direction” after Republican predescessor Chris Christie “failed miserably” by favoring the wealthy and big corporations over regular people.
+The newly elected governor opened by saying he was “moving New Jersey in a stronger and fairer direction” after Republican predecessor Chris Christie “failed miserably” by favoring the wealthy and big corporations over regular people.

 Murphy quickly compared the two states' economies, noting that “Texas’ ranking among state economies has plummeted” from 3rd to 21st, according to Governing magazine.
 He noted New Jersey was ranked 24th.